EnigmasLab/enigma-core/docs/docs/nodes/RunNode/overview.md

 ## Interacting With The Node

-Once the node is up and running, there are a few ways to interact with a node, namely using the CLI (`injectived`), gPRC and REST endpoints
+Once the node is up and running, there are a few ways to interact with a node, namely using the CLI (`enigmad`), gPRC and REST endpoints

 ## Contents